LGUG2Z/komorebi/README.md

 If however, you ever end up with windows that are hidden and cannot be restored, a list of window handles known to `komorebi` are stored and continuously updated in `~/komorebi.hwnd.json`.

+### Restoring Windows

 Running `komorebic restore-windows` will read the list of window handles and forcibly restore them, regardless of whether the main `komorebi` process is running.

+### Panics and Deadlocks

+If `komorebi` ever stops responding, it is most likely either due to either a panic or a deadlock.
+In the case of a panic, this will be reported in the log.
+In the case of a deadlock, there will not be any errors in the log, but the process and the log will appear frozen.

+If you believe you have encountered a deadlock, you can compile `komorebi` with `--feature deadlock_detection` and try reproducing the deadlock again.
+This will check for deadlocks every 5 seconds in the background, and if a deadlock is found, information about it will appear in the log which can be shared when opening an issu which can be shared when opening an issue.

 ## Window Manager State and Integrations